 Read how to tell if a dog is purebred so you know what to look for.

-3. Ask questions (and expect them in return)
+3. Ask questions about ethical pet breeding (and expect them in return)

 You should always ask about the puppy, the pregnancy, the parents’ temperaments and so on.
-This helps you “get a feel” for the breeder, make sure they know what they’re talking about, and check they’re invested in their breeding program.
+This helps you “get a feel” for the breeder, delve into what they’re talking about, and check they’re invested in their breeding program.

 4. Ask for health reports